Llyra: Fictional character biography

 Namor returned Llyra's body to her mother for burial, but Rhonda Morris discovered that her daughter was only in a coma.
 Using special technology acquired from an undisclosed source, Morris resuscitated Llyra.
 Llyra journeyed to Lemuria to recruit mercenaries to accompany her to Atlantis where she could wreak vengeance upon Namor.
 Llyra and her men kidnapped the Lady Dorma, Namor's bride-to-be, and brought her to the oceanarium owned by her mother.
 Llyra then used her chameleon powers to disguise herself as Dorma.
 As soon as the wedding ceremony was over, Llyra revealed herself, claiming that she was now Namor's wife, not Dorma.
 However, according to Atlantean law, even though the real Dorma was not present, it was still Dorma who was now Namor's wife.
 When she learned her ploy failed, Llyra fled Atlantis.
 Namor tracked her to her mother's oceanarium.
 Witnessing his approach, Llyra smashed the water-filled cylinder holding Dorma, and by the time Namor reached her, Dorma had suffocated.

 Llyra escaped and became a professional subversive, and soon allied herself with Namor's enemy, Tiger Shark, and his assistant Gerard Lymondo.
 The three of them awakened the ocean-dwelling creature Krago to vanquish Namor and kidnapped Namor's human father, Leonard McKenzie.
 In the course of battle with Namor, Tiger Shark split McKenzie's skull with a lead pipe, and he and Llyra fled.
-Llyra abandoned the Shark to ally herself with Namor's cousin Byrrah.
+Llyra abandoned the Shark to ally with Namor's cousin Byrrah.
 The two of them kidnapped Namor's kinsman Namorita to use as a hostage against Namor.
 In her scuffle with Namor, Llyra slipped into an oil spring on the ocean bottom and apparently drowned.
-Llyra was also shown to have fatally poisoned Namora, (though later it was revealed that Namora was still alive).
+Llyra was also shown to have fatally poisoned Namora, though later it was revealed that Namora survived.
 In an as yet unrevealed manner, Llyra had survived the oil spring.
-After lying low for a time, Llyra freed the surface criminals, the Wizard, Sandman, and the Trapster from prison, to help her carry out her latest plot on Namor's life.
+After lying low for a time, Llyra freed the surface criminals, the Wizard, Sandman, and the Trapster from prison to kill Namor.
 Llyra and these criminals formed the new Frightful Four and battled Namor and Spider-Man.
 Her plot, whereby Namor was supposed to be driven insane by the acquisition of Spider-Man's spider-sense, failed and Namor took Llyra back to Atlantis to stand trial.